Zansuken/doom-ui/README.md

 # Doom UI

-Doom UI is a powerful and flexible UI library for building modern web applications.
-This library provides a set of reusable components that can be easily integrated into your projects.
+Doom UI is a small UI library published for training purposes.
+This library provides a set of reusable components that can be integrated into your projects.

 ## Installation